Nursing the Elderly

 Walter exercises on a stepper at LIFE Center.

-Walter prepares lunch at home.
+Walter prepares lunch at his home.

 Walter checks his mail.
 Occasionally, he still uses his car to run his errands.